Negligent Security Attorneys

 If you are injured because of inadequate security you may be entitled to compensation for medical bills, pain and suffering as well as lost wages.
 At the Schrier Law Group, we can help you to get compensation for these damages, as well as psychological and emotional trauma, immediate and future medical care, or rehabilitative care.
 We have more than 60 years of experience fighting for the rights of victims.

 Work with an experienced Florida inadequate security attorney.
-We will take all the necessary steps to prove your case including obtaining witness statements, police reports and your medical reports.
-We have experienced assistants, investigators and experts who will investigate your case thoroughly to ensure we can get you the compensation you deserve.
-When you are injured or you lose a loved one because a facility had inadequate security, contact the Schrier Law Group today, at 800-700-7285 immediately.
+We will take all the necessary steps to prove your case including obtaining witness statements, police reports, and your medical reports.
+We have experienced assistants, investigators, and experts who will investigate your case thoroughly to ensure we can get you the compensation you deserve.
+When you are injured or you lose a loved one because a facility had inadequate security, contact the negligent security lawyers at Schrier Law Group today, at 800-700-7285.
 We will fight hard to get justice for you and your family.